Gmark2000/advent-of-code-2024-MarkGozner/Day22/Documentation.md

-# Monkey Market - Technical Documentation
+# Advent of Code 2024 - Day 22: Monkey Market

 ## Problem Overview
 This program solves a trading challenge in the Monkey Exchange Market where buyers use pseudorandom sequences to determine prices.
 The challenge involves: